flschr/feed2social/docs/BACKUP_BOT.md

 ## How It Works

-1. Downloads your blog's CSV export from Bear Blog
+1. Downloads your blog's CSV export from your Bear Blog dashboard
 2. Parses each published article
 3. Creates a folder per post: `YYYY-MM-DD-slug/`
 4. Saves content as `index.md` with YAML frontmatter